Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

 ## Templates from cucumber

-When your feature file is ready, without your step file, try to lauch your functionnal test with :
+When the feature file is ready, without the step file, try to lauch the functionnal test with :

 > `protractor protractor-cucumber.conf.js`

-If your feature file is good, then the command console will give you all your steps template because the steps aren't implement yet.
+If the feature file is good, then the console gives all the steps template because the steps aren't implemented yet.

     Then('the user is on the {string} hero details page', function (string) {
        // Write code here that turns the phrase above into concrete actions return 'pending';
     });

-The template is returning the keyword `pending` which is stopping the scenario execution but it doesn't send an error.
+The template returns the keyword `pending` which stops the scenario execution but it doesn't send an error.

 ## Templates

-Browser things :
+###Browser things :

+####get()

 > browser.get(url) //Used to redirect the browser to the url given as a parameter